Makerland/book/workshops/3dmodeling.md

 Here you can create custom shapes with curve tools or use some predefined shapes that are still much more than the ones in Tinkercad or even create custom text!

-When you have your shape or text ready, go to *“File”* -> *“Download as”* -> *“.svg”* You can now import this file to Tinkercad using the *“Import”* command at the top of the right menu bar.
+When you have your shape or text ready, go to *File* -> *Download as* -> *.svg* You can now import this file to Tinkercad using the *Import* command at the top of the right menu bar.

 ### 1.2.
 Tips for designing the bottle opener.